chribonn/ETransL/README.md

 The Template Start row indicates where the ETransL engine should read the template instructions.

-The Template data is layed out in columns.
+The Template data is laid out in columns.
 It automatically starts at column B and stops processing as soon as it encounters a blank column.

 ## The Log file